lexi-compiler/lexi/README.md

 A multi-language and multi-target modular research compiler designed for easy modification with first-class plugin support.

+Lexi is not just a standard compiler; it will also provide metaprogramming capabilities for you to use with existing compilers, including parsing and type system APIs.

+## Current State

+Lexi is in its infancy and will not be available for production use any time soon.

 ## Install Lexi

 ### macOS